 This United Artists film uses periodic voice-over narration akin to a documentary newsreel.
 The Robert Kent Production sounds authenticated and unfolds the story with the smallest studio sets, looking more like an early television play.
 Yet in one scene they manage to squeeze in a current model Ford through one tiny street, leaving little room for the studio lighting let alone the Asian extras to walk about on cue.
 It is a tale of Cold War tensions with the Soviet Union and the special government agents assigned to resolve an unusual case.
 It is all fairly silly and predictable but the secret agent premise beats the Bond pictures out of the starting gate.

-After Barry’s informant is killed, King Calder, the intelligence agent recommending Barry for the prince retrieval, shares evidence that the informant had ties to Allison Hayes, who is under surveillance for gold smuggling to the Communists.
+After Barry’s informant is killed, King Calder, the intelligence agent recommends Barry for the prince's retrieval.
+There is evidence that the informant had ties to Allison Hayes, who is under surveillance for gold smuggling to the Communists.
 Hayes can play untrustworthy through makeup and wardrobe alone.
 She resides in another small Asian film set called Macao.
 So Barry has about forty feet to travel, not forty miles, in the hope of flushing out the kidnappers.
-Barry sells her on his smuggling plan of mass-producing souvenirs, yet after the cheap metal is burned off, they are solid gold underneath.
+Barry sells her on his smuggling plan of mass-producing souvenirs, yet after the cheap metal is burned off, underneath is solid gold.

 One evil-doer is holding Tyler as Barry leverage.
-Barry kicks open the door, and stands back as Asian bullets shoot the hallway full of lead.
+Barry kicks open the door and stands back as Asian bullets shoot the hallway full of lead.
 Without looking, Barry shoots around the door frame, killing the man.
 Yes.
 He is that good.
 At that very moment, another man is ready to shoot Barry in the back but he is shot in the back by Calder.
-This could have gone on a few minutes in a Zucker Brothers film.
+This would have extended in a Zucker Brothers film.
 Tyler’s suspicions about Barry’s dancing abilities become clearer when she learns of his real occupation.

-Note: Another funny scene, an optical illusion really, is between Calder and Barry.
+Note: Another funny scene, an optical illusion, is between Calder and Barry.
 Both men are facing the camera with Calder standing right behind Barry's right shoulder.
 Due to the lighting and shadows, it appears Calder is resting his chin on Barry's shoulder, who is getting a bit uncomfortable.

 No comments: